 Houchuankou Pass - the first watch tower you'll be seeing

 We can stop to take in the amazing view from one of the highest points we will reach that day.
 About halfway through the hike, at approximately 10:50, we will stop at a water and snack station for a 15-minute rest and a pick-me-up.
 If you feel that the hike is a little more difficult than you expected, we can certainly make more rest stops along the way, especially during hot summer weather.
 We will pass through several towers that offer shade; some even have a small temple on the top that you can check out if you have energy.

-The Flower Tower on the Jinshanling Great Wall
+Beautiful sunrise on the Jinshanling Great Wall

 Ultimately arriving at Zhuanduokou Pass (砖垛口),the end of our hike, it is a three-story tower with large red, wooden windows facing north.
 This will be our last few moments on the Wall, so make sure you have taken enough pictures along the way!
 We will then get off the wall and walk down a short path to where we will have lunch.

 Zhuanduokou Pass of the Great Wall at Jinshanling